sysbiolux/Clinical_Biomarker_Detection/README.md

 Run script on HPC using 'sbatch HPC_SVM_launcher.sh base_II_pipeline_SVM_HPC.py' after the configurations in base_II_config.py are set to your needs.

+---
 ## Results
 The results will be stored in the configured `folder_prefix` folder and bear the combined and sorted abbreviations of enabled steps, e.g. `BASE-II-DS-REI-RHCF-ST-PCA-FT-RUS-FI-SVM-HPC` for a pipeline applied on BASE-II with data splitting (DS), removing engineered input (REI), removing highly correlated features (RHCF), standard scaler (ST), normal PCA (PCA), feature transformation (FT), imbalance resampling with random under-sampling (RUS), calculated feature importance (FI), using support vector machine classification (SVM) and run on the high performance computing clusters (HPC).
 Note the pipeline-order in the name being features first by FT, then resampling by RUS.

-Other possible abbreviations are: MI minmax scaler, RO robust scaler, SMOTE synthetic minority over-sampling technique, kPCA kernel PCA (which will be preceeded by the actual kernel if one analyses them one by one, e.g. polykPCA).
+Other possible abbreviations are: MI minmax scaler, RO robust scaler, SMOTE synthetic minority over-sampling technique, kPCA kernel PCA (which will be preceeded by the actual kernel if one analyses them one by one, e.g. polykPCA to save computational time).

 The results will consist of confusion matrices, roc_auc curves, summarising heatmap and venn diagram plots for RHCF, summarising plots for feature importance and shuffling effects, comparison scatter plots for the different feature importance methods, and the code execution output file generated either in the terminal (local machine) or in a readable .out file (HPC).

+---
 ## Planned Updates
-- [ ] Continue editing this README file
+- [x] Continue editing this README file
 - [ ] Extend the pipeline to allow tree-based classification
+- [ ] Make pipeline generate a similar .out file of the code execution when running locally compared to HPC .out
 - [ ] Add boxplot of most important features in Original data
 - [ ] Make the pipeline compatible with additional processing techniques, e.g. dimensionality reduction, feature selection, ...
 - [ ] Add delight to the experience when all tasks are complete :tada: